Exponential-Workload/pkgs/packages/@3xpo/fs-extra/README.md

 ### Running the Test Suite

-fs-extra contains hundreds of tests.
+@3xpo/fs-extra contains hundreds of tests.

-- `npm run lint`: runs the linter ([standard](http://standardjs.com/))
-- `npm run unit`: runs the unit tests
-- `npm run unit-esm`: runs tests for `fs-extra/esm` exports
+- `pnpm build`: builds the project
-- `npm test`: runs the linter and all tests
+- `pnpm test`: runs the test suite
+- you don't need anything else

-When running unit tests, set the environment variable `CROSS_DEVICE_PATH` to the absolute path of an empty directory on another device (like a thumb drive) to enable cross-device move tests.
+When running unit tests, when possible, set the environment variable `CROSS_DEVICE_PATH` to the absolute path of an empty directory on another device (like a thumb drive) to enable cross-device move tests.

 ### Windows

 If you run the tests on the Windows and receive a lot of symbolic link `EPERM` permission errors, it's because on Windows you need elevated privilege to create symbolic links.
 You can add this to your Windows's account by following the instructions here: http://superuser.com/questions/104845/permission-to-make-symbolic-links-in-windows-7

-However, I didn't have much luck doing this.
+However, the upstream author didn't have much luck doing this.

-Since I develop on Mac OS X, I use VMWare Fusion for Windows testing.
-I create a shared folder that I map to a drive on Windows.
-I open the `Node.js command prompt` and run as `Administrator`.
-I then map the network drive running the following command:

-    net use z: "\\vmware-host\Shared Folders"

-I can then navigate to my `fs-extra` directory and run the tests.
+In regards to shared folders, [the upstream author's suggestions should likely be followed](https://www.npmjs.com/package/fs-extra#windows).

 ## Naming

 I put a lot of thought into the naming of these functions.
-Inspired by @coolaj86's request.
-So he deserves much of the credit for raising the issue.
+Inspired by @coolaj86's request, so he deserves much of the credit for raising the issue.
 See discussion(s) here:

 - https://github.com/jprichardson/node-fs-extra/issues/2
 - https://github.com/flatiron/utile/issues/11